What are the fees for field trips?

 Can we get a ride with Nip and Tuck?

 Nip and Tuck, our Mammoth Jack Donkeys, are retired; but, they're nephews, Waylon and Willie, may be providing carriage rides during your visit.
 Weather and animal permitting, rides are $.25 per rider and are available on a first-come, first-served basis.

 Do you have a Museum Store?

 Our Museum Store is now located in the Ticket Office.
 Space is limited inside, so we may ask your group to wait outside until there’s room.
 We have items at many price levels.
-You may also pre-order goodie bags for your students, which can be picked up at your convenience.
 During busy days, we may have a satellite store available on Main Street.
 Online order form coming soon.

 I have another question not listed here.
 How can I contact you?